cross-codes/WSL-Files/Python Files/Machine-Learning/requests/Postman-Lab/task2/report.md

 The BMI (rounded off to two decimal) reports is now present next to the weight column

 The columns seem to be meaningful in name, and there is only numerical input, so this concludes my preliminary EDA.
+I may add more columns as I perform data plotting however.

 ---

 ## (2) Data plotting

-The objective is to check the relationship between various entries in the dataset I will try generating pair plots, heatmaps, histograms
+The objective is to check the relationship between various entries in the dataset.
+To do this, I will try generating pair plots, heatmaps and histograms between some relevant quantities

-##### (a) Pair plots
+##### (2.1) Pair plots

-This consumed all of my RAM, and took an hour to perform:
+A very memory intensive operation, needed a lot of time to perform

 File: `DP/pair_plots.py`